© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penycae Cairn is a scheduled monument protected by Cadw under reference DE268.
 View the official record →

-Penycae Cairn is a round cairn located in Denbighshire, Wales, dating to the prehistoric period and serving as evidence of ritual and funerary practices in the Bronze Age.
+Penycae Cairn is a Bronze Age round cairn located in Denbighshire, Wales, serving as evidence of prehistoric funerary and ritual practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE268.

 Penycae Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penycae Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE268.